jdossgollin/2021-TXtreme/README.md

 [![DOI](https://zenodo.org/badge/339750007.svg)](https://zenodo.org/badge/latestdoi/339750007)

-Welcome to the code repository for the paper "How unprecedented was the February 2021 Texascold snap?" by:
+Welcome to the code repository for the paper "How unprecedented was the February 2021 Texas cold snap?" by:

 - Dr. James Doss-Gollin, Rice University
 - Dr. David J. Farnham, Carnegie Institute for Science